 Here’s a typical profile of the person I work with:

-My typical client is often a marketing director or a marketing communications manager.
-He or she works in a company that sells scientific products and instruments, as well as analytical equipment, to laboratory scientists.
+My typical client is a marketing director or a marketing communications manager.
+He or she works in a company that sells products, instruments, or analytical equipment to laboratory scientists.
 He or she has the job of managing successful marketing efforts.

 If you fit the above description, you’ll also have some, or all, of the following responsibilities: